IamKay/100DaysOfCode/README.md

 * Day 78
   > Chilled half the day.
 Rest half was spent on hackerrank and worrying about why i can't solve on hackerrank.
 Now working on the project (i don't know why i'm not interested in doing it more often)

+* Day 79
+  > Did some project work today.
+Progress is good, however i have to say that i don't really understand some / many of the logics so i'm just blindly copying.
+First time i did that, not proud of it.